informatics-isi-edu/ermrest/docs/api-doc/rest-catalog.md

 In this documentation and examples, the _service_ as described in the previous section on [model resource naming](model/naming.md) is assumed to be `https://www.example.com/ermrest`.

+## Service Ad Retrieval

+Outside of any catalog context, the __service__ itself offers a brief advertisement of its capability.

+The GET method is used to retrieve the service advertisement.
+This request also serves as a basic health-check of the ERMrest service:

+    GET /ermrest/ HTTP/1.1
+    Host: www.example.com

+On success, this request yields the service advertisement:

+    HTTP/1.1 200 OK
+    Content-Type: application/json

+    {
+      "version": "0.2.0",
+      "features": {
+        ...
+      }
+    }

+Typical error response codes include:
+- 400 Bad Request (on legacy versions lacking this feature)
+- 503 Service Unavailable (if basic service health-check is failing)

+The `"version"` field is the ermrest Python package version as installed.
+The `"features"` field is where ERMrest may advertise software features added in subsequent revisions.
+This allows fine-grained feature detection by clients concerned with exploiting new features, when available, but falling back to simpler access modes if accessing older catalogs.

+Known feature flags at time of writing of this document:

+- `history_control`: Service supports `tag:isrd.isi.edu:2020,history-capture` table annotation to disable history capture.

+Generally, absence of a feature flag means the service is running older software which predates the release of the feature.
+A flag will be present with boolean value `true` to advertise presence of a feature.
+Specific flags may be documented with other advertisement values in the future, i.e. to indicate runtime status of a feature which can be disabled selectively by the administrator.

 ## Catalog Creation

 The POST method is used to create an empty catalog: